Kong/docs.konghq.com/api-specs/overlays/docs/docs.md

 ## Apply a transformation

-To apply an overlay to a spec, run the following command from your clone of the docs directory:
+To apply an overlay to a spec use the following command.
+It will output the changed version to the console, then pipe it to a new file:

-`overlayjs --openapi openapi.yml --overlay overlay.yaml`
+`overlayjs --openapi openapi.yml --overlay overlay.yaml >> newfile.yaml`

-This will output the changed version to the console, then you can pipe it to a new file like:
+For example:

-` overlayjs --openapi openapi.yml --overlay overlay.yaml >> newfile.yaml `
+`overlayjs --openapi api-specs/Gateway-EE/3.4/kong-ee-3.4.yaml --overlay api-specs/overlays/ee/tag-descriptions.yaml >> api-specs/Gateway-EE/newspec.yaml`

-That new file will be a complete and transformed API spec.
-Ideally this output is what is uploaded to the dev portal.
+The command will pipe the output to a new file that will become the new API spec with the changes from the overlay applied.
+The new spec should be uploaded to the Dev Portal for consumption.